AsaBriggs/introspection/README.md

 The idea is to allow the generation of simple container types that allow introspection, and so allows for programmatic generation of more complex behaviour (operator==, operator<, underlying_type in the Stepanov/EoP sense).

+Note that the coding convention follows Boost MPL fairly closely, but without actually pulling in this library.
+Metafunctions have a nested typedef "type", metafunction classes have template class called apply nested within it.
+Note that metafunction forwarding (i.e. inheriting off other metafunctions) is used extensively.

 To enable introspection

 1) include storage.h